mumblejumble654/FinalProject-COP-4655/README.md

-## Verifit
+## FitLife
 <img width="100" src="/metadata/logo/icon.svg">
-Verifit is a simple minimalist fitness tracker that I made mainly for myself.
+FitLife is a simple minimalist fitness tracker that I made mainly for myself.
 It's purpose is to replace the traditional paper and pencil method for tracking progressive overload.
 Since I made this with the primary user in mind being myself, it is not fully featured yet, but I do have future plans for adding extra features over time.
 This is my first attempt so suggestions and code improvements are always welcome.

 ## Why another fitness tracker?
-Verifit stands out as a fitness workout tracker app that prioritizes user freedom and simplicity above all.
-Unlike its competitors, Verifit is open-source, allowing for community-driven improvements and adaptability.
+FitLife stands out as a fitness workout tracker app that prioritizes user freedom and simplicity above all.
+Unlike its competitors, FitLife is open-source, allowing for community-driven improvements and adaptability.
 This ad-free app also provides the convenience of both offline usage and the option to host on your own server, ensuring data privacy and control.
-Moreover, Verifit's online account and seamless export/import of workout data enable smooth transitions between different usage modes.
-At its core, Verifit is committed to simplicity, with a clean design that focuses on performing a single task exceptionally well, rather than juggling multiple features.
+Moreover, FitLife's online account and seamless export/import of workout data enable smooth transitions between different usage modes.
+At its core, FitLife is committed to simplicity, with a clean design that focuses on performing a single task exceptionally well, rather than juggling multiple features.

 ## Features
 * Exercise tracking